-Laying the groundwork to assist disadvantaged and small businesses, Mr. Kernan concentrated his law practice on surety bonding, construction litigation, personal injury, real estate, wills and estates associated with the general practice of law.
-From the mid-1980s Mr. Kernan concentrated his practice on construction, surety bonding, Davis-Bacon labor matters, workers’ compensation, insurance coverage disputes, and ERISA benefits for employees in the construction industry, benefit design and management; all issues that benefited disadvantaged and small businesses.
+Laying the groundwork to assist disadvantaged and small businesses, Mr. Kernan concentrated his law practice on surety bonding and apprentice training.
+From the mid-1980s Mr. Kernan concentrated his practice on Davis-Bacon labor matters, workers’ compensation, insurance coverage disputes, and ERISA benefits for employees, benefit design and management; all issues that benefited disadvantaged and small businesses.

 In 1991 Mr. Kernan utilized the Percy Program with the apprentice training as an Alternative Employment Practice to be provided with workers’ compensation insurance coverage as part of risk-management and loss control by the insurance carrier, incorporating apprenticeship training into the workers’ compensation insurance risk management, loss control and safety training of employees, by enrolling new entrants to the workforce to work alongside existing journeypersons, growing the depth of skilled workers, skilled workers whose ranks are being diminished through age and attrition.
 The workers’ compensation carrier subsidizes the apprenticeship programs by recognizing the savings in reduction of losses which reduces the exposures and liabilities of the claims required to be paid by the workers’ compensation insurance carrier.

 The Percy Program was developed with the assistance of predecessors of Defendant State DFS officers: former Chief Deputy Frank Donohue, and former General Counsel Morty Greenspan, who worked tirelessly to shepherd the development of the Percy Program.
 The singular mix of tools provide training and working environments that exists nowhere else.
 Such rich benefits under the Percy Program results in retention of well trained, competent and safety conscious workers for employers who participate in the Percy Program.